Introduction to CSS Font Properties

 Output:

 - The first thing we want to do is deemphasize that h1 element a little bit.
 It needs to be an h1 element because it is the primary header for this page, but it’s a little bit too large for our point of view.
 So let me set the font size to 1.2ems.
-That will bring that down a little bit because typically, an h1 tag is going to be well beyond 1.2ems.
+That will bring that down a bit because, typically, an h1 tag will be well beyond 1.2ems.
 The next issue we want to address is the code listing here.
 We want this to be a monospace font, and there are a couple of different wants to achieve this for code as per below.

 Results in the Web Browser: